-Mrs Emma Todd is the board-level lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the School.
-She is a member of the governing body and ensures that all governors receive appropriate safeguarding and child protection (including online) training at induction.
+A nominated member of the governing body is the board-level lead, designated to take a lead in relation to responsibility for the safeguarding arrangements in the School.
+Part of their role is to ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in school are effective and supports the delivery of the robust whole school approach to safeguarding.
 Their training is regularly updated.